sreeramtkd/raspberrypi/README.md

 **<h2>Steps to configure Raspberry PI:</h2>**
 **<h3>Headless Method (SSH):</h3>**

-Navigate to https://www.raspberrypi.com/software/ and download the Raspberry Pi Imager software for your system, this allows you to select the flavour of raspberrypi OS & pre-configure the wifi, enable remote connectivity using SSH / VNC. <br>
+Navigate to https://www.raspberrypi.com/software/ and download the Raspberry Pi Imager software for your system, this allows you to select the flavour of raspberrypi OS & pre-configure the wifi, enable remote connectivity using SSH. <br>
 * This instruction is written for Raspberry Pi imager V1.8.4_ <br>
     * Open the Imager Software and select "Raspberry Pi Zero W" Or the device that you own <br>
     * Select your SD Card (Make sure to format it using the Erase option from OS Menu) <br>